log2timeline/l2tscaffolder/docs/sources/user/Setting-Up-Virtualenv.md

 ## Configuring Git Client

-Before submitting code to the project, make sure that you have created a fork of the project, and check that out.
+Before submitting code to the project, make sure that you have created a fork of the l2tscaffolder project, and check out your personal fork:

 ```
 $ git clone https://github.com/USERNAME/l2tscaffolder.git